mhalushka/miRge3.0/docs/source/quick_start.md

 Samtools version: 1.3.1
 Collecting and validating input files...

-miRge3.0 will process 2 out of 1 input file(s).
+miRge3.0 will process 2 saved run(s) from binary pickle file.

 Alignment in progress ...
 Alignment completed in 19.9428 second(s)